IPad (5th generation): Hardware

 The fifth generation iPad shares most design elements with the iPad Air, with a 9.7-inch (25 cm) screen, 7.5 mm thickness, and differences such as the lack of the physical mute switch, smaller microphone holes and only a single row of speaker holes, and storage.
 Compared to the iPad Air 2, the processor is updated from the Apple A8X to the A9 with the embedded Apple M9 motion co-processor.
 The fifth generation iPad has 2 gigabytes of RAM.
 Unlike other iPad models available, this iPad's display is not fully laminated and does not have anti-reflective coating.
 However, this iPad has a brighter screen than the iPad Air 2 (25% brighter according to Apple).
 It is available in 32 and 128 GB storage options.
 Contrasting with the iPad Pro lineup, this iPad features only two speakers (as opposed to four), has no Smart Connector support, and has no camera flash.
 It is offered in silver, gold, and space grey colors.
 Despite its use of the Apple A9 processor and accompanying M9 motion co-processor, introduced with the iPhone 6S in 2015, the iPad does not feature support for always-on "Hey Siri" voice input, a feature advertised as being made possible by low-power processing in the then-new chips.
 The use of "Hey Siri" is limited to when the iPad is connected to power.

 Software

 At the time of its original release, the iPad shipped with iOS 10, a version of Apple's mobile operating system.
 New units sold come with the new iOS 11 operating system after its Fall 2017 release.
-The included Touch ID fingerprint sensor allows the user to unlock the device as well as approve purchases from the App Store, iTunes Store, and iBooks Store.
+The included Touch ID fingerprint sensor allows the user to unlock the device as well as approve purchases from the App Store, iTunes Store, and Apple Books Store.
 Touch ID and Apple Pay let the user purchase items from websites or from within apps.

+The fifth-generation iPad supports up to iPadOS 16, and does not support iPadOS 17.